Skip to main content

 Side Return Extensions Tip for Crystal Palace Homeowners

 Crystal Palace side returns often have a shared boundary wall with the neighbour's side return, which triggers party wall requirements.
-The structural steelwork needed to open up the dividing wall between the kitchen and the new side return typically requires a beam of 5-7 metres, which must be craned into position — make sure there is vehicle access for a small crane to reach your property.
+The structural steelwork needed to open up the dividing wall between the kitchen and the new side return typically requires a beam of 5-7 metres, which must be craned into position, so make sure there is vehicle access for a small crane to reach your property.

-Project management on a Crystal Palace side return
+Party wall requirements on Crystal Palace side return projects

 Side Return Extensions in Crystal Palace: What's Included